-Any student who is not on citizenship probation and who meets the requirements for vehicle registration, licensing, and insurance as outlined below and as specified in the motor-vehicle regulations is allowed to have and operate a motor vehicle.
+Any student who is not on citizenship probation and who meets the requirements for vehicle registration, licensing, and insurance as outlined below and as specified in the motor-vehicle regulations is allowed to own and operate a motor vehicle.

 Vehicle Registration.
 All motor vehicles must be registered with the Campus Safety Department within two weeks after the vehicle is brought to the campus or after it is acquired.
 Decals, issued when a vehicle is registered, must be affixed within 24 hours after being issued.
-Failure to register a motor vehicle within the specified two weeks and failure to display properly the decal after it has been Those who have proof of comparable insurance issued results in a fine.
+Failure to register a motor vehicle within the specified two weeks and failure to display properly the decal after it has been issued may result in a fine.

 Auto Licensing.
-An understanding exists between most state governments to the effect that bona fide students, not locally employed, attending an out-ofstate accredited or recognized school may use their home state license plates and operating license during the period of their attendance at such an institution.
-State license plates and operating licenses may also be renewed during attendance if necessary.
+An understanding exists between most state governments to the effect that bona fide students, not locally employed, attending an outof-state accredited or recognized school may use their home state license plates and operating license during the period of their attendance at such an institution.
+State license plates and operating licenses may be renewed during attendance if necessary.

-public liability and property damage insurance, with the insurance remaining in effect as long as the Understanding oneself, sorting out one's feelings, vehicle is in the university community.
+Auto Insurance.
+All vehicles must be covered with public liability and property damage insurance.
+The insurance must remain in effect as long as the vehicle is in the university community.
 Expiration or cancellation of insurance automatically revokes motor-vehicle registration and privileges.
-All vehicles must be maintained in legal operating condition process. at all times.
-Regulations governing the use of motor vehicles are described in a brochure available from the Campus Safety Office.
+All vehicles must be maintained in legal operating condition at all times.
+Regulations governing the use of motor vehicles are described in a brochure, Student Right-to-know Report, available from the Campus Safety Office.

-local employment is interpreted as sufficient to render him/her liable for registration of his/her motor vehicle and the securing of an operator's license in the state of Michigan.
+Any compensation received by a student through local employment is interpreted as sufficient to render him/her liable for registration of his/her motor vehicle and the securing of an operator's license in the state of Michigan.